gabrielblain/PowerSDI/README.md

 DistPar
 ## Format
 A 13-column matrix with 48 rows.
-lon: longitude in decinal degrees.
+lon: longitude in decimal degrees.
-lat: latitude in decinal degrees. quart.month: The quartile of each month. alfa.rain: Shape parameter of the gamma distribution. beta.rain: Scale parameter of the gamma distribution.
+lat: latitude in decimal degrees. quart.month: The quartile of each month. alfa.rain: Shape parameter of the gamma distribution. beta.rain: Scale parameter of the gamma distribution.